New York Attorneys Help Workers Hold Employers Responsible for Gender Discrimination

 For this reason, New York State laws provide additional protection for more employees.
 In New York or New York City, a private business need have only four employees to be bound by state human rights laws.

 The rules and regulations that apply to different cases of employment discrimination can be confusing as can be determining under which one to proceed with a claim.
-Lawyers experienced with gender discrimination cases, like those at Leeds Brown can be of great help.
+Lawyers experienced with gender discrimination cases can be of great help.
 Once we understand the circumstances of your discrimination or harassment, we can work with you to determine the best course of action to pursue against your employer.

 An employer can be held responsible for the actions of its employees including harassment and discrimination.
 If the employer knew or should have known about it and did not take appropriate steps to fix the situation, the employee might be able to collect damages from the employer.
 The same may also be true when a third party such as a customer or vendor sexually harasses or discriminates against an employee.